nuest/reproducible-research-at-giscience/README.md

 ## Files in this repository

   - `paper_assessment.csv`: Results of manual paper evaluation.
+  - `giscience-reproducibility-assessment.Rmd`: R Markdown document with
+    the visualisations about the assessment of paper reproducibility.
-  - `giscience-paper-reproducibility.Rmd`: R Markdown document with the code to conduct the analysis and create the figures of the paper.
+  - `giscience-historic-text-analysis.Rmd`: R Markdown document with the text analysis of historic GIScience proceedings.
   - `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_\(software\)).
   - `install.R`: R script file executed during creation of the Docker